OIIAM/PFD-Y2S2/Experience Blog/Week 14.md

 Edit and Delete Actions:

 Edit: This action handles the HTTP POST request to edit a user.
 It uses the ValidateAntiForgeryToken to prevent cross-site request forgery (CSRF) attacks.
 If the operation is successful, it redirects to the Index action; otherwise, it returns the current view.
 Delete: Similar to Edit, this action is for deleting a user.
-It presents the delete view on a GET request and processes the deletion on a POST request, redirecting to Index upon success.
+It presents the delete view on a GET request and processes the deletion on a POST request, redirecting to the Index upon success.

 Sign In Action: